 - Virtual showrooms, products or stores;

-- Interaction with AR content in a location-aware manner, e.g. creating spatial anchors and discovery of them for AR content enhanced in-store shopping experiences;
+- Interaction with AR content in a location-aware manner, e.g., creating spatial anchors and discovery of them for AR content enhanced in-store shopping experiences;

 A.3 Industrial mobile metaverse services

 Industrial mobile metaverse services are expected to provide cost, productivity, safety and flexibility gains.
 In particular, industrial OT systems begin to support mobile services that include XR media for monitoring and analysis, and also for control of operations through the digital orchestration of robot fleets or user-guided remote operations.
-Industrial users will gain the ability to visualize and reconfigure their operations, e.g. in response to changing supply and demand or disruptions.
+Industrial users will gain the ability to visualize and reconfigure their operations, e.g., in response to changing supply and demand or disruptions.

 By fusing digital and physical realities, the digital twin has begun to transform many industries.
 Seaports have begun using digital twins to track every container on their docks.
 Aerospace companies design and build engines and fuselages virtually to simulate how an aircraft will fly and perform.
 Many new factories exist just as much digitally, as data and virtual representation, as they do in the physical world.
 This kind of mobile metaverse service aims at control and awareness of operations down to the smallest detail.
 Some of the mobile metaverse service enabler requirements support digital twin applications.